 The medical director shall serve as the medical director for the county EMS system.
 The medical director shall be appointed by, and serve at the pleasure of, the authority.
 The medical director, if he is an individual, or in the case of a corporation, the licensed physician hired by the medical director, shall be board certified in emergency medicine by the American Board of Emergency Medicine or by the American Osteopathic Board of Emergency Medicine.
-The medical director shall carry out the protocols adopted by the medical control board, and shall present to the authority an annual report, written and oral, on the clinical progress of the county EMS system.
+The medical director shall adopt in accordance with 64J-1.004, F.A.C., or carry out the protocols adopted by the medical control board, and shall present to the authority an annual report, written and oral, on the clinical progress of the county EMS system.
 The medical director shall not receive or accept any remuneration, financial or otherwise, from any provider.